nutworker/qM-AI-L/README.md

 ### Usage

-The colab notebooks under.. are self-contained and can be directly run.
+The colab notebooks in this repo are self-contained and can be directly run.

 ## QA System
 TBD